ahmadiehsan/personal_docs/source/elasticsearch.md

   - `delete` does not expect a source on the next line

   ```
-  # Tip: Because this format uses literal `\n`'s as delimiters, make sure that the JSON actions and sources are not pretty printed
+  # Tip: Because this format uses literal "\n" as delimiters, make sure that the JSON actions and sources are not pretty printed

   curl -X POST "http://localhost:9200/<index_name>/_bulk?pretty" -H 'Content-Type: application/json' -d '
   {"index": {"_id": "<document_id>"}}